NIT-Hamirpur-CSE-Labs/Advanced_OS_lab/README.md

 ``gcc Lab_2_client.c -o client``

 * Running -<br>
-  Run simultaneously in 2 tabs of 2 different computers (update IP)<br>
+  Run simultaneously in 2 tabs of a same computers (with IP 127.0.0.1) OR of 2 different computers (update IP)<br>
 ``./server``<br>
 ``./client``